Meet Your Expat and Digital Nomad Therapist

 • Megan Devine’s Professional Grief Care Certification

-I combine these evidence-based methods with a deep understanding of embodiment and nervous-system regulation, supported by over 500 hours of yoga teacher training.
-This blend of science and body-based awareness allows me to help clients not only think differently, but feel differently — more grounded, safe, and connected to themselves.
+I integrate these evidence-based methods with a strong focus on embodiment and nervous-system regulation, supported by over 500 hours of yoga teacher training.
+This allows my work to address not only thought patterns, but also the felt experience of safety, grounding and connection.

 Why I Work With Expats and Nomads

-Since 2017, I’ve lived as both an expat and a digital nomad across Europe — building a home in Paris, London, Budapest, and Amsterdam, while also spending seasons working remotely and traveling between countries.
+Since 2017, I’ve lived as both an expatriate and a digital nomad across Europe, establishing homes in Paris, London, Budapest, and Amsterdam, while also spending extended periods working remotely and in constant motion.

 Values that Shape my Practice